 To learn more about data classification or talk to a leading expert, view the supporting resources below.

-Data classification is paramount.
+Data classification in an infrastructure should be paramount.
 Regulations, like CCPA and GDPR, now require it.
 In this white paper, learn how data classification has moved from a nice-to-have to a necessity in data privacy management and why you should expect data protection software to have automated data classification capabilities.